efrees/adventOfCode/2025/README.md

 # Advent of Code 2025
 Solutions to [Advent of Code 2025](https://adventofcode.com/2025)

-I thought I wouldn't have any time for Advent of Code this year, but I still wanted to get a few in at the end.
+My shortened time for puzzles was met this year with a shortened schedule of 12 problems, so of course I'm going to give them a go.

 As usual, I'll probably keep solving these over time, so I'll track which solutions I've done, in the chart below.